thisisrandy/catan-randomizer/README.md

 Both [Catan](https://www.catan.com/catan) and [Catan: 5-6 Player
 Extension](http://catanshop.com/the-settlers-of-catan-5-6-player-extension)
-supported.
+are supported.

 ### Cities & Knights

-See [Cities & Knights](https://www.catan.com/cities-knights).
-Note that this is identical to [Catan](#catan) except for the recommended beginner setup.
+[Cities & Knights](https://www.catan.com/cities-knights), which is identical to [Catan](#catan) except for the recommended beginner setup, is supported.

 ### Explorers & Pirates

-Starting island for [Explorers & Pirates](https://www.catan.com/explorers-pirates), including the recommended setup for combining with _Cities & Knights_ (see the "Possible Combinations" tab on the [Explorers & Pirates product page](https://www.catan.com/explorers-pirates)).
+Shuffling of the starting island for [Explorers & Pirates](https://www.catan.com/explorers-pirates) is supported, as is the recommended starting island for combining with _Cities & Knights_ (see the "Possible Combinations" tab on the [Explorers & Pirates product page](https://www.catan.com/explorers-pirates)).
 There's no way to set up the hidden islands face down without involving a third party, and assigned number chits are gameplay-dependent, so no attempt is made to shuffle those.